zachgerhart/user-profiles/README.md

 Today we will be creating a user profiles page that tracks the current user on the back-end and displays information specific to that user.
 This app will serve all of our front end files, preventing the need for `live-server` or `http-server`.
-By the end of the project you will be comfortable using express sessions, hiding application secrets, and how to serve static files from the back-end.
+By the end of the project you will be comfortable using express sessions, hiding application secrets, and serving static files from the back-end.

 ## Step 1: Basic setup